 As the hotel van left the parking lot that quiet Sunday morning, the sun was just beginning to rear its ugly head on the eastern horizon.
 Sleep had not come easy the night before, and after besting the alarm by almost an hour, it was obvious that coffee would not be needed to get me going.
 The six weeks of ground school and simulator training had been successfully completed, the five day trip with a “Check Captain” had gone well, and now it was time to prove my mettle as a commercial aviator.
 The date was the 5th of June in the year 1994, and I was to fly my first line trip as an airline Captain.

-The last time I had “captained” a commercial flying machine was approximately 11 years past, and back then it was on a small turboprop “commuter airliner” that held a grand total of 19 trusting souls.
+The last time I had “captained” a commercial flying machine was approximately 11 years past, and then it was on a small turboprop “commuter airliner” that held a grand total of 19 trusting souls.
 Today would be a vastly different experience in many ways.
-The ride would be one of commercial aviation’s iconic inventions from those wunderkinds at Boeing, the 727-251, or “3-holer” as we knew her in the business.
+The ride would be another of the iconic inventions from those wunderkinds at Boeing, the 727-251, or “3-holer” as we knew her in the business.
 It was not only a complicated airplane (a crew of 3 pilots, with almost nothing being automated), but also a supreme joy to fly.
 She’s been called everything from “sexy” to “beautiful”, and many have said that she appeared to be going “Mach 1” just sitting motionless at the gate.
 I had to agree.

-She offered one hundred and forty-six passenger seats, again was crewed by three pilots (Captain, First Officer and Flight Engineer), employed three flight attendants, had a range of roughly 2000 miles, and was able to cruise just under the speed of sound, six miles above Mother Earth in living room comfort.
-By comparison with today’s fleet of uber fuel efficient jets (thanks to a mix of composite materials, engines with the thirst of a camel, and cockpit technology that allows maximum aviating bang for your buck), the 727 was the equivalent of the Ford F-150 to today’s Honda CRVs.
+She offered one hundred and forty-six passenger seats, again was crewed by three pilots (Captain, First Officer and Flight Engineer), employed three flight attendants, had a range of roughly 2000 miles, and was able to cruise just under the speed of sound, six miles above Mother Earth in shirt-sleeve comfort.
+By comparison with today’s fleet of uber fuel efficient jets (thanks to a mix of composite materials, engines with the thirst of a camel, and cockpit technology that allows maximum aviating bang for your buck), the 727 was the equivalent of the 1975 Ford F-150 to today’s Honda Hybrids.
 What she lacked in finesse and fuel efficiency, she more than made up for in raw power and strength.
-I’ve seen some of nature’s worst weather from all three cockpit seats on the 3-holer, and more than a few times it had me sitting ramrod straight and being very much “in the moment”, but I never lost sight of the fact that I was in a Boeing jet.
+I’ve seen some of nature’s worst weather from all three cockpit seats on the 3-holer, and more than a few times it had me sitting ramrod straight (and being very much “in the moment”), but I never lost sight of the fact that I was in a Boeing jet.
 The old adage, “If it ain’t a Boeing, I ain’t going” rang true to many an airline pilot during her time in our skies.

 I had drawn two experienced fellow pilots to share this day, Ian and Brian, and although we had never laid eyes upon each other previous to meeting at our Flight Operations center in Detroit, we quickly settled into our routine of pleasantries and business.
 Each airline pilot learns this dance from their earliest days with the company, for we fly with a new crew literally on each trip.
 Fortunately, we are all (for the most part) pretty much stamped out of the same mold.
 We’re a bit “type A”, we have thousands of hours in many different cockpits (I’ve flown with every type of pilot…from ex-crop dusters, to ex-Blue Angels), we are tasked-oriented individuals, we hold ourselves to a high standard (we’re used to successfully accomplishing the mission), and we all share a passion for aviation.
 Plus, 99.9% of us are just plain nice folks and we seem to be able to go from total strangers, to co-workers, to friends very quickly.